Alam Indah – Traditionally-designed, great value, and idyllic garden setting.

 Alam Indah – Rooms

-- Room Types: Deluxe Valley View • Garden View • Suites • Garden House Annex
+- Room Types: Deluxe Valley View • Garden View • Suite • Garden House Annex • List of all Rooms

 - Smoking Rooms: Ask the management about dedicated areas for smoking within the hotel grounds.

-- Best Room: The spacious Suites are alongside the pool and on 2 levels: bedrooms upstairs and lounge areas below.
+- Best Room: The spacious Suites are alongside the pool and on 2 levels: bedrooms upstairs and living areas below.

 - For Families: All rooms can fit in 1 extra single bed, but the hotel is not really set up for families.